Samsung Galaxy S22 Ultra vs Note 20 Ultra, our S Pen-ed hopes

 We may earn a commission if you make a purchase from the links on this page.

-This year must have brought tears in many a Note 10 owners' eyes, as for the first time in a decade Samsung didn't release a new Note model to upgrade to, and even deprecated the model line altogether.
+Last year, 2021, must have brought tears to many a Note 10 owners' eyes, as for the first time in a decade Samsung didn't release a new Note model to upgrade to.
+And later, the Korean company even deprecated the model line altogether.

-Granted, those willing to upgrade their two-year old Notes had a choice of grabbing either the Galaxy S21 Ultra, or the Z Fold 3, both of which have active screen digitizer and support the S Pen.
-The big caveat, however, is that Samsung's stylus support in those two comes without a stylus silo, so you had to carry the S Pen as a tack-on, which is far from an ideal solution.
+Granted, those willing to upgrade their two-year-old Notes had a choice of grabbing either the Galaxy S21 Ultra or the Z Fold 3, both of which have an active screen digitizer and support for the S Pen stylus.
+The big caveat, however, is that Samsung's stylus support in those two comes without a silo, so you had to carry the S Pen as a case tack-on, which is far from an ideal solution.

-Samsung listened, and is preparing to unleash the Galaxy S22 Ultra with a built-in stylus silo, and all the bells and whistles of a flagship Galaxy.
-A true Note but in name, it only makes sense to clash it with what would be a two-year removed Note 20 Ultra when the S22 Ultra lands next spring.
+But that's not the case anymore.
+Samsung listened, and is unleashing the Galaxy S22 Ultra with a built-in stylus silo, and all the bells and whistles of a flagship Galaxy.
+A true Note but in name, it only makes sense to clash it with what would be a two-year removed Note 20 Ultra.

-The Galaxy S22 Ultra was said to keep its predecessor's price of $1199.99, making it exactly as expensive as the Note 20 Ultra at launch.
-Since then, however, there has been speculation that it will arrive for a Benjamin more, so there might actually be a price difference between the two.
+The Galaxy S22 Ultra keeps its predecessor's price of $1199.99, making it exactly as expensive as the Note 20 Ultra at launch.
+There was speculation that the S22 Ultra may arrive for a $100 more than the S21 Ultra, reflecting the built-in silo, but it turned out premature.

 Galaxy S22 Ultra vs Note 20 Ultra design and displays